 Started PC gaming about 3-4 years ago playing on an Asus M32BF pre-built from BestBuy.
 As time went on a became more curious of what made that machine tweak and began doing little upgrades (adding fans and putting in a new GPU instead of the on-board graphics.
 So after a lot of research and Youtube videos, I started planning out my first build.

-CPU: i7-8700K This was a pretty easy decision in my opinion as I wanted to build a pc that wasn't going to have obsolete parts in the next couple of years only after just building it.
+CPU: i7-8700K- This was a pretty easy decision in my opinion as I wanted to build a pc that wasn't going to have obsolete parts in the next couple of years only after just building it.
 With this CPU, it should give me plenty of years of use, running the newest of games on high settings in the years to come...
 I hope...
-But for right now, it's sitting at a nice 4.5GHz at around 45C under load.
-But I'm gonna go up to at least 5GHz after I break it in a little bit.
+But for right now, it's sitting at 5GHz at around 65-70C under load.
+But I might keep pushing up as time goes on or upgrade to a i7-9700k or i9-9900k in the future.

-RAM: G.SKILL TridentZ RGB I know some may be thinking, "Man, 32GB of RAM?
+RAM: G.SKILL TridentZ RGB 32GB- I know some may be thinking, "Man, 32GB of RAM?
 That's a little a little overkill for pretty much just gaming, don't ya think?"
 And yes, I agree.
-But you gotta admit, filling up all four of those DIMM slots is pretty satisfying to look at.
+As satisfying as is filling up all four DIMM slots, I do wish I went with the dual channel version of the 32gb for faster and more stable timings.
 But nonetheless, doesn't hurt to splurge sometimes.

-SSD: Samsung 500GB M.2 Can honestly say this was among the most stress inducing parts of the build, but not for the installation, rather for actually getting the drive to get recognized.
-I'm not a BIOS wiz so it took a little time and a lot of research to figure out what all mean't what, but after a couple of days of tinkering, I manged to get the drive to get recognized and set up as my primary boot drive.
+SSD: Samsung 500GB M.2- Can honestly say this was among the most stress inducing parts of the build, but not for the installation, rather for actually getting the drive to get recognized.
+I'm not a BIOS wiz so it took a little time and a lot of research to figure out what everything mean't, but after a couple of days of tinkering, I manged to get the drive to get recognized and set up as my primary boot drive.